Medical / Surgical

 Other Languages: Serbian, Croatian & understands Macedonian

-As the newest member of Sydney Voice and Swallowing, Silvina has worked in administration in the field of Ear, Nose and Throat (ENT) for the last 16 years.
+As a valuable team member of Sydney Voice and Swallowing, Silvina has worked in administration in the field of Ear, Nose and Throat (ENT) for the last 20 years.
 She has a great knowledge of the industry and a strong understanding of patient care.
 Silvina is there to assist and guide patients through the appointments process and with general enquiries.

 Heidi has been working as a Registered Nurse since graduating in 1997 from the University of Sydney (Cumberland).
 She has worked at St Vincent’s Private Hosptial for 19 years in the ENT, Head and Neck and Neurological ward.
 Giving her extensive knowledge in these areas.
 Ten of these years were spent as the Clinical Nurse Educator for the ward.
 Educating staff and patients and being a recourse person in this leadership role for the ward.
 While performing this role she initiated and developed the role of the Movement Disorder Nurse which continues today at SVPH.
 Heidi gained her Masters in Clinical Nurse Practice (Major in Neuroscience) from the University of Technology of Sydney in 2003.
 Since then she has continued to stay current in management and care of her patients by completing numerous certificate courses by various nursing bodies and regularly attending conferences.